Emory University Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Emory, approximately 32% of students took out student loans averaging $6,434 a year.
-That adds up to $25,736 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Emory, approximately 32% of students took out student loans averaging $6,975 a year.
+That adds up to $27,900 over four years for those students.

 The student loan default rate at Emory is 1.5%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Emory Graduates Make?students who graduate with a bachelor's degree from Emory make about $66,000 a year during their first few years of employment after graduation.
-That's great news for Emory students since it is 66% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Emory Graduates Make?bachelor's degree recipients from Emory make around $66,000 per year during the early years of their employment.
+This is good news for future Emory graduates since it is 66% more than the average college graduate's salary of $39,802 per year.

 Location of Emory University